Dynamoid/dynamoid/README.md

 ### Dirty API

 Dynamoid supports Dirty API which equvalents to [Rails 5.2 `ActiveModel::Dirty`](https://api.rubyonrails.org/v5.2/classes/ActiveModel/Dirty.html).
-There is only one limitation - change in place of field is't detected automatically.
+There is only one limitation - change in place of field isn't detected automatically.

 ## Usage